 This article will answer all your questions and help you determine which headlight type works best for you.

 What is a Xenon Light?

-A xenon — also known as a high-intensity discharge or HID light — is a gas-filled, very bright, and energy-efficient light.
+A xenon, or high-intensity discharge (HID) light, is a gas-filled, very bright, and energy-efficient light.

-Xenon lights are fairly common in luxury vehicles you see on the road today.
-However, they are popular for those who want to install them themselves.
-One reason why xenon lights have gained in popularity is due to their extreme brightness.
+Xenon lights are relatively common in luxury vehicles you see on the road today.
+However, they are popular with those who want to install them themselves.
+One reason xenon lights have gained in popularity is their extreme brightness.
 It’s often brighter than both an LED light and a standard headlight.

 What is an LED Light?

 An LED (light-emitting diode) is a durable, very bright, energy-efficient light.

 While xenon headlights have been around in cars for much longer than LEDs, light-emitting-diode lights have quickly become a favorite among car drivers and manufacturers.
 These types of lights also bring sizeable advantages.